 2017—The American Association for State and Local History (AASLH) proudly announced that the Byron Forest Preserve District is the recipient of an Award of Merit for the Jarrett Prairie Center Museum Renovation Project.
 The AASLH Leadership in History Awards, now in its 72nd year, is the most prestigious recognition for achievement in the preservation and interpretation of state and local history.

-This year, AASLH was proud to confer forty-eight national awards honoring people, projects, exhibits, and publications.
+In 2017, AASLH was proud to confer forty-eight national awards honoring people, projects, exhibits, and publications.
 The winners represent the best in the field and provide leadership for the future of state and local history.

 The American Association for State and Local History is a not-for-profit professional organization of individuals and institutions working to preserve and promote history.
 From its headquarters in Nashville, Tennessee, AASLH provides leadership, service, and support for its members who preserve and interpret state and local history in order to make the past more meaningful in American society.